 For more information, here is a complete breakdown of Eurail passes and when they should be used to save money.

 The umbrella organization for international bus travel in Europe is called Eurolines and it will take you throughout the continent.
 Every country has their own national bus service but for international long distances, there is Eurolines.
 In Europe, buses are way cheaper than trains.
 Taking Eurolines from Berlin to Paris is 100 USD while the last-minute booking on the train is 248 USD.
 The downside to bus travel is that instead of the much roomier train, you are cramped on a tiny bus.
 For this reason, I tend to pay a bit more and travel by train but if you are on a tight budget, buses are the way to go.

 The best way to travel for cheap is to not pay for it.
 Hitching is quite common in Europe and I’ve met a number of travelers who have done it.
 I myself traveled this way in Bulgaria.
 It’s important to use your head when hitchhiking.
 Just because someone stops doesn’t mean you need to get in their car!
 Alternatively, there are a number of car sharing websites like Gumtree and Eurotrip where you can catch a ride so long as you pitch in for gas.
 Gumtree is the most popular among backpackers.
 This article has a list of other ride sharing websites.

-The cheapest way to travel around Europe is by bus or budget airlines, but what it really comes down to is planning – the earlier you book your bus/plane/train ticket the cheaper it will be.
+The cheapest way to travel around Europe is by bus or budget airline, but what it really comes down to is planning – the earlier you book your bus/plane/train ticket the cheaper it will be.
 Last-minute or high speed train and bus fares are double what they cost during early bookings.
 Ryanair fares can go from 1 pound to 50 pounds in a day.
 The key to traveling around Europe cheaply is planning.
 Plan, book in advance, and save.
 However, if you are as fickle and indecisive as me, buying a rail or bus pass can help you reduce your prices while maintaining flexibility.